MatthieuLeNozach/api_basemodel_for_machine_learning_with_fastapi/readme.md

     - User fixtures in `test/utils.py` provide pre-defined user objects for testing purposes.
     - If a test fails due to user access issues, verify the user fixture configuration in `test/utils.py` aligns with the expected access rights for the test.
 Different fixtures might be available for granting or revoking specific permissions.
 3. **Database Issues:**
-    - Tests should ensure the database is properly populated with relevant data before each test and purged of any leftover data afterwards.
+    - Tests should ensure the database is properly populated with relevant data during each test and purged of any leftover data afterwards.
     - Utilize a context manager like `TestingSessionLocal` to achieve this.
-The provided code snippet demonstrates this approach.
+Here's the approach:

 ```py
 from .utils import TestingSessionLocal